Speak With A 25 Year Defense Attorney & Former DUI Prosecutor For Free.

 To those familiar with the criminal justice system in Indiana, Stark Law Offices, P.C. is often looked upon as the DUI Defense authority.
-When in need of an experienced DUI lawyer in Indianapolis or anywhere within the state of Indiana, I know how to help you.
+When in need of an experienced DUI lawyer anywhere within the state of Indiana, I know how to help you.

 “Truths” Top Lawyers Wish People Knew is an initial guide I strongly encourage people to review prior to retaining a defense lawyer to safeguard their liberty and livelihood.
 Knowledge is power.
 Become aware that you have the right to remain protected when accused of a drunk driving offense.
 Most importantly, take action and call without delay as an attorney has deadlines to protect your legal rights.

-Attorneys Making DUI Laws in Indianapolis & Throughout Indiana Work For You.
+Making DUI Laws Throughout Indiana Work For You.

 *The following is a brief outline of present dui laws and is not inclusive of all case possibilities.
 I encourage you to call me or another experienced impaired driving defense attorney as soon as possible to discuss your particular case and the relevant laws applicable to your unique factual circumstances.*

 1st Offense OWI Penalties – Class C Misdemeanor